DATICANcompetitionUI/NataBridge/CLINCAL_RATIONALE.md

 ## Important Limitations

 - NataBridge is a **clinical decision support tool**, not a diagnostic device
+- The model was trained on Bangladeshi cohort, thresholds and use-case framed for Nigeria, external validation on Nigerian data is our future work.
 - All outputs must be interpreted by a qualified healthcare worker
 - The system does not replace clinical examination, urine protein testing, or laboratory investigation